paragoner1/crisis-companion/OFFICIAL_PROTOCOLS_IMPLEMENTATION.md

 3. **Add proper medical disclaimers** and legal protection
 4. **Implement regular update system** for protocol maintenance

-**This foundation will make your app truly credible and legally protected!** 🏥
+**This foundation makes the app truly credible and legally protected!** 🏥